Facebook Hacks Every Startup Should Know

 8) Boost your posts for likes to help build your Facebook community.

-You can view who liked your post, and you can invite them to like your startup's Facebook page.
+You can view who liked your post and invite them to like your startup's Facebook page.
 You can also message them individually and build relationships.

 Best practices for the company page